CURRICULUM VITAE

 |

-Research Methods (Durham University) ·
+Methods and Methodology Courses · Quantitative Research Methods (Durham University) ·

 Computational Social Science (Durham University) ·